Maniel73/No-D.js-for-u/README.md

 Discord Documentation: https://discord.com/developers/docs/

-The first goal of this project is to create a bot with a ping command
+The goals of this project:

+- [ ] 1.- Create a simple bot with a ping command.